 Jimmy was a caring husband, brother, son, friend and father.
 Jimmy is survived by his wife, Pattiejean, his father James, his mother Terri and her husband Hank, his brothers Mark, David, Henry and their families, his son, Colin, his blended family including Chris,Tiffany, Dan, Courtney, Jack, Reilly, and grandchildren Ethan, Zach, and Carrie.
 He was predeceased by his stepdaughter Brittany.
 Whatever name Jimmy is considered as, whether it be the Keyport Kid, Chief, or Jimmy Mac, he will always be remembered and loved by his family, his extended family, and friends.

 Future arrangements will be made for a celebration of his life and shared with his family and friends.
 In lieu of flowers or food being sent to the home, please wait until arrangements have been made for the celebration

-To plant a tree in memory of James J. McTernan, Jr., please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of James J. McTernan, Jr., please visit our tribute store.